-Resonanz was founded in 2009 by Mezzo-Soprano and Metropolitan Opera Veteran, Heidi Skok.
-At that time, the organization operated as a three-week young artist festival for singers at The College of Saint Rose in Albany, NY.
-Today, Resonanz Opera is now fulfilling its mission of helping singers with vocal training and essential technical work in addition to the seasonal production of operas around the nation.
+Resonanz was founded in 2009 by Metropolitan Opera Veteran, Heidi Skok.
+At that time, the organization operated as a three-week summer vocal instruction training program festival for singers at The College of Saint Rose in Albany, New York.

 Heidi Skok, Resonanz Opera Founder

 Mezzo-soprano Heidi Skok performed in numerous productions at the Metropolitan Opera as a soprano from 1992 to 2003.
 Ms. Skok is renowned as a recitalist and concert presenter.
 Recent engagements have included her first Sesto with Upstate Chamber Opera, a concert for Gay Pride at the Spectrum premiering new mezzo and flute song cycle by American composer Gerald Busby in New York City, a St. Paul’s Cathedral appearance, concerts with the Octavo Singers including an appearance at Proctors Theater in Schenectady, NY, a concert in Princeton, NJ premiering songs of American composer Gerald Busby, her first Messiah, several Saint Rose Camerata Series concerts, a concert celebrating the music of American composer Gerald Busby at the Massry Center for the Arts in Albany, NY, and the premiering of one of American composer Martin Hennessy’s songs at The National Opera Center in New York City.